zowe/docs-site/docs/troubleshoot/k8s-troubleshoot.md

-# Troubleshooting Kubernetes Environments
+# Troubleshooting Kubernetes environments

 The following topics contain information that can help you troubleshoot problems when you encounter unexpected behavior installing and using Zowe™ containers in a Kubernetes environment.

-## ISSUE: `/tmp` Directory Is Not Writable
+## ISSUE: `/tmp` directory is not writable

-**Problem**
+**Problem:**

-We enabled `readOnlyRootFilesystem` SecurityContext by default in `Deployment` object definition.
-This will result in `/tmp` is readonly and not writable to `zowe` runtime user.
+`readOnlyRootFilesystem` SecurityContext is enabled by default in `Deployment` object definition.
+As a result, `/tmp` is read-only and not writable to `zowe` runtime user.

-**Recommended fix:**
+**Recommended solution:**

-Adjust your component to check `TMPDIR` or `TMP` environment variable to determine location of the temporary directory.
+Adjust your component to check the `TMPDIR` or `TMP` environment variable to determine location of the temporary directory.
 Zowe runtime customizes those variables and points them to `/home/zowe/instance/tmp` directory, which is writable.

-**Alternative fix:**
+**Alternative solution:**

 Disabling `readOnlyRootFilesystem` SecurityContext is not recommended.
 But you can make `/tmp` writable by replacing it with a new mounted volume.
-Here is an example of defining `/tmp` volume.
+Here is an example of defining the `/tmp` volume.

 ```yaml
 apiVersion: apps/v1